QiuYulong/Disk-BPlusTree/README.md

 bug fix:
 1: revise system call to Windows platform.
 2: 'BTreeIndex.cc':'setTreeHeight', address offset bug, which leads to wrong tree height setting.
+3: (2015.10.1) 'BTreeNode.h'&'BTreeNode.cc':'readEntry', parameter type of 'key' should be 'KeyType', which leads to bug when change KeyType to other category.